 Take a Break When You Need It

 If you got financially stuck somewhere and stopped taking action to reach your goals, pause for a moment and consider: why?
 Why did you stop taking the steps you needed to achieve what you set out to do?
 If you’re just tired, that’s okay.
 We all need a bit of a break from thinking about dollar signs and net worth day in and day out.
 Take a few days to do something else.
-Start up a small and simple DIY home improvement that you’ll enjoy completing or get creative and do something crafty with an art project.
+Visit Homeclick online and start up a small and simple DIY home improvement that you’ll enjoy completing or get creative and do something crafty with an art project.
 Revisit a hobby before “saving” or “earning more” became your hobby!

 Ask for Help